John T. Nixon: Congressional service

 Nixon was elected as a Republican from New Jersey's 1st congressional district to the United States House of Representatives of the 36th and 37th United States Congresses, serving from March 4, 1859, to March 3, 1863.
 He was not a candidate for renomination in 1862.
 Following his departure from Congress, he resumed private practice in Bridgeton from 1863 to 1870.

 Federal judicial service

 Nixon was nominated by President Ulysses S. Grant on April 28, 1870, to a seat on the United States District Court for the District of New Jersey vacated by Judge Richard Stockton Field.
 He was confirmed by the United States Senate on April 28, 1870, and received his commission the same day.
-His service terminated on September 28, 1889, due to his death at his summer home in Stockbridge, Berkshire County, Massachusetts.
+His service terminated on September 28, 1889, due to his death at his summer home in Stockbridge, Massachusetts.
 He was interred in Old Broad Street Presbyterian Church and Cemetery in Bridgeton.